How to Buy Land in BC?

 Private Land in BC

-Did you know that less than 5% of BC’s land base is privately owned?
-Private land is land that is owned by individuals or corporations.
+Did you know that less than 5% of the land base in BC is privately owned?
+Private land is owned by individuals or corporations, and it can be used and traded freely within the applicable legislations and tax codes.
 The West Coast region, including Victoria and Nanaimo, has the highest proportion of private land ownership in the province at 9.4%.
 Kootenay has the second highest private land ownership rate at 8.7%, followed by Thompson-Okanagan at 7.9%.
 A large portion of private land on Vancouver Island, Kootenay, and the Okanagan were given as railway grants to companies for railroad construction.
 The South Coast, which includes Vancouver, Richmond, Burnaby, Surrey, and Whistler, has a 7.2% private land ownership rate.

 Private Land Ownership Rates in British Columbia by Region